Azure-Samples/compute-node-manage-vm/README.md

     node index.js
     ```

-    When this script is complete, it returns `success YOUR-RESOURCE-GRUOP-NAME`.
+    When this script is complete, it returns `success YOUR-RESOURCE-GROUP-NAME`.

 1. To clean up after index.js, run the cleanup script, using the resource group name from the previous script's success statement.

     ```
-    node cleanup.js YOUR-RESOURCE-GRUOP-NAME
+    node cleanup.js YOUR-RESOURCE-GROUP-NAME
     ```

 <a id="sample"></a>